 ICI’s Research Scholars bring a wide range of expertise to the Institute, and are helping to expand ICI’s public profile and research networks, especially related to research on some of the following themes: capitalism, economics, prosperity and inequality, migration, cities and global politics in China and India.
 These scholars will help lead ongoing research initiatives, develop new lines of inquiry, and contribute new scholarly reseach on India and China.
-The following three scholars will be at the Institute for the 2015-2016 academic term.

 David Ludden is Professor of Political Economy and Globalization and Chair of the Department of History at New York University.
 He was Chair of South Asia programs at UPenn, at the Social Science Research Council, and at the Fulbright Senior Scholars program (CIES).
 A former President of the Association for Asian Studies, his publications include four edited volumes, three monographs, and over 50 academic articles and chapters, whose overarching theme is the comparative history of capitalism, particularly in agrarian settings as it concerns inequality, poverty, conflict, and social movements.
 He is currently involved with SouthAsia@NYU, an annual Global South Asia Conference (since 2008), The Global Café and Global Seminar Dissertation Workshops, all anchored by the Institute for Public Knowledge, where he is a Senior Fellow.
 He has a PhD in History from UPenn.